deanacus/dfhscripts/readme.md

 configuration for the underlying package in whatever way that package expects.
 If one of those exists, your configuration will be used instead.

-There is no way currently to merge the configs, nor are the configs exposed in any way other than digging into the code.
+There is no method for merging configuration.
+This is something best left up to the user - `dfhscripts` exposes its configuration, so that if you would like to do this, simple import the relevent config and extend it.

 ## Contributions